Saudi Arabia unfazed by US backlash on oil as Russia reaps benefits

 Riyadh helped broker a prisoner exchange between Ukraine and Russia earlier last month, and then announced $400 million in humanitarian assistance for Kyiv a week ago.

-Zelensky spoke with bin Salman and thanked him for “supporting Ukraine’s territorial integrity, resolution at the UN General Assembly” and that the two “agreed on the provision of [Saudi] macro-financial aid to Ukraine.”
+Zelensky spoke with Mohammad and thanked him for “supporting Ukraine’s territorial integrity, resolution at the UN General Assembly” and that the two “agreed on the provision of [Saudi] macro-financial aid to Ukraine.”

 While Biden is facing blowback from Democratic lawmakers, the administration is unlikely to punish Riyadh severely.

-White House National Security spokesperson John Kirby on Thursday said the administration’s review of its relationship with Saudi Arabis “ongoing,” but would not put a timeline on taking action.
+White House national security spokesperson John Kirby on Thursday said the administration’s review of its relationship with Saudi Arabia is “ongoing,” but would not put a timeline on taking action.

 “We’re not going to rush this.”

-Jon Alterman, the director of the Center for Strategic & International Studies’ Middle East Program, said the administration is unlikely “to be punitive for the sake of being punitive.”
+Jon Alterman, the director of Middle East Program at the Center for Strategic and International Studies, said the administration is unlikely “to be punitive for the sake of being punitive.”

 “But the Saudi strategy is a strategy of getting a lot of the benefits of being closely aligned with the United States while having increasingly close ties to adversaries of the United States.
 And in times of war, that’s a hard gap to straddle,” Alterman said.